yusufsakr/RPI4_custom_image/README.md

 make
 ```
 ### Install U-Boot
-1. We will copy the u-boot bary file to the "boot" partition of the SD Card we create earlier.
+1. We will copy the u-boot binary file to the "boot" partition of the SD Card we created earlier.
-It could be in another destination.
+**NOTE** The mount destination may be different, ex: /media/${USER}/boot/.
 ```
 sudo cp u-boot.bin /mnt/boot
 ```